Yoga Poses to Reduce Stress and Improve Sleep

 Exercise is often cited as one of the most effective ways of dealing with insomnia, without resorting to medication.
-Specifically, yoga provides a great holistic way to improving sleep patterns while also carrying many other benefits.
-This ancient Indian practice is used to promote both physical and mental equilibrium, good health, peace and tranquility.
-With this in mind, it’s easy to see how the following poses can greatly aide relaxation and subsequently help you get more sleep.
+Specifically, yoga provides a great holistic way of improving sleep patterns while also carrying many other benefits.
+This ancient Indian practice is used to promote both physical and mental equilibrium, good health, peace and tranquillity.
+With this in mind, it’s easy to see how the following poses can greatly aid relaxation and subsequently help you get more sleep.

 Asana type: Supine

 Purpose: To the uninitiated, this pose may seem simplistic, but it is designed to promote conscious relaxation.
-After performing more active asanas, Corpse Pose can be used to give the body time to restore itself, and because of this it’s great for closing a session.
-It can also act as a bridge to meditation – something that has also been greatly purported to aide sleep.
+After performing more active asanas, Corpse Pose can be used to give the body time to restore itself, and because of this, it’s great for closing a session.
+It can also act as a bridge to meditation – something that has also been greatly purported to aid sleep.

 Viparita Karani (Legs up the Wall Pose)